-Uncoupling of mitochondrial respiration is a general term comprising diverse mechanisms:
+Uncoupling: Uncoupling of mitochondrial respiration is a general term comprising diverse mechanisms:

-1. Proton leak across the mtIM from the positive to the negative compartment (H+ leak-uncoupled; Figure 3).

-- 2. Cycling of other cations, strongly stimulated by mtPT; comparable to the use of protonophores, cation cycling is experimentally induced by valinomycin in the presence of K+; - 3.
+- 1. Proton leak across the mtIM from the pos- to the neg-compartment (H+ leak-uncoupled; Figure 4). - 2.
+Cycling of other cations, strongly stimulated by permeability transition; comparable to the use of protonophores, cation cycling is experimentally induced by valinomycin in the presence of K+; - 3.
 Decoupling by proton slip in the redox proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase); - 4.
 Loss of vesicular (compartmental) integrity when electron transfer is acoupled; - 5.
-Electron leak in the loosely coupled univalent reduction of O2 to superoxide (O2; superoxide anion radical).
+Electron leak in the loosely coupled univalent reduction of O2 to superoxide (O2-; superoxide anion radical).

-Differences of terms-uncoupled vs. noncoupled-are easily overlooked, although they relate to different meanings of uncoupling (Figure 3 and Table 2).
+Differences of terms-uncoupled vs. noncoupled-are easily overlooked, although they relate to different meanings of uncoupling (Figure 4 and Table 2).